ralferic42/dontdothis/reified-collections/read-and-dont-repeat.md

 ## Lets see it in action, Part 1: reified ArrayList

-## Lets see it in action, Part 2: reified ArrayList
+## Lets see it in action, Part 2: Type encoded in the Map-Key

 ## Drawbacks and Problems